Rahi374/qeman/README.md

   - renames the section SRC to section DEST
   - that's it.
 Also, there's no overwriting; only simple renaming.
   - moving setups between setups files is another thing that this command does *not* do
-- qeman setup rm NAME
+- **qeman setup rm NAME**
+  - removes the section/setup called NAME including its children key-value pairs
 - **qeman setup ls**
   - lists the current setups and their settings
   - only the setups in the config file specified by the mode will be considered. eg, if in local mode, the setups in the global config file will not be considered, and vice versa.
 If the config file is specified in `QEMAN_CONFIG_FILE`, then only those setups will be considered.